 Is it a good idea to deal with a collection agency?

 No. Beware of collection agencies!
-Collection agencies can trick a debtor with false promises to remove a company from a credit report when they have no authority to do so.
-Collection agencies can drain a checking account when a debtor pays by check over the phone, leaving the debtor with no recourse.
-Collection agencies receive their fees from monies collected and they will try every tactic to get a debtor to pay.
+In fact, collection agencies can trick a debtor with false promises to remove a company from a credit report when they have no authority to do so.
+Also, collection agencies can drain a checking account when a debtor pays by check over the phone; leaving the debtor with no recourse.
+Plus, collection agencies receive their fees from monies collected and they will try every tactic to get a debtor to pay.
 One of our Glendale bankruptcy attorneys can deal with credit collectors and offer relief to the client from harassing collection actions.
 Stay Away!!

 What is the difference between a Chapter 7 Bankruptcy and a Chapter 13 Bankruptcy?